Young people not in education, employment or training (NEET), UK: May 2026

 Young people not in education, employment or training (NEET)

-Labour Force Survey sampling quarterly variability estimates for young people (aged 16 to 24 years) who are not in education, employment or training (NEET) in the UK.
+Labour Force Survey quarterly sampling variability estimates for young people (aged 16 to 24 years) who are not in education, employment or training (NEET) in the UK.
+These are official statistics in development.

 Back to table of contents